jye56/RepData_PeerAssessment1/README.md

 * Word and pdf files are also submitted in addition to the required html file.
 * A separate set of figures are included in the file folder "figure".
-* Thanks for evaluating my project.
+* Thank you for evaluating my project.